Back to blog All Articles

 3-5-7 Rule in Trading: What It Is, How to Use It, and Practical Examples

-In trading, every decision counts, and the stakes are high.
-Without a solid risk management strategy, even a promising trade can turn into a costly mistake.
-That’s where the 3-5-7 Rule comes in—a simple yet powerful guideline that helps traders balance risk and reward.
-By limiting exposure on each trade, market, and overall portfolio, the 3-5-7 Rule ensures you stay in control, protecting your investments from unexpected losses.
+Think of it as a built-in safety net for your trades, a simple yet powerful guideline that helps you balance risk and reward.
+By setting clear limits on your exposure per trade, per market, and across your portfolio, the 3-5-7 Rule keeps you in control, protecting your investments from unexpected losses.

 The 3 5 7 rule, also known as the “Three Trade Rule,” was developed by experienced traders who recognized the need for a disciplined approach to risk management.
 Its purpose is to minimize losses and maximize potential gains by setting specific rules for trade allocation.